learn-co-curriculum/cssi-7-deploy-app-engine/README.md

 # Deploying an app engine app

 We are going to deploy our App Engine app to the Internet!
-You can `git clone` this repo to get an example app to deploy.
+You can `git clone` this repo to get an example app called `my-app` to deploy.

 ## Instructions